Generative Adversarial Networks for Spatio-Spectral Compression of Hyperspectral Images: Abstract

 \section{Abstract}

-Deep learning-based image compression methods have led to high rate-distortion performances compared to traditional codecs.
-Recently, Generative Adversarial Networks (GANs)-based compression models, e.g., High Fidelity Compression (HiFiC), have attracted great attention in the computer vision community.
-However, most of these works aim for spatial compression only and do not consider the spatio-spectral redundancies observed in hyperspectral images (HSIs).
-To address this problem, in this paper, we adapt the HiFiC spatial compression model to perform spatio-spectral compression of HSIs.
-To this end, we introduce two new models: i) HiFiC using Squeeze and Excitation (SE) blocks (denoted as HiFiC$_{SE}$); and ii) HiFiC with 3D convolutions (denoted as HiFiC$_{3D}$).
-We analyze the effectiveness of HiFiC$_{SE}$ and HiFiC$_{3D}$ in exploiting the spatio-spectral redundancies with channel attention and inter-dependency analysis.
-Experimental results show the efficacy of the proposed models in performing spatio-spectral compression and reconstruction at reduced bitrates and higher reconstruction quality when compared to JPEG 2000 and the standard HiFiC spatial compression model.
+Deep learning-based hyperspectral image (HSI) compression has recently attracted great attention in remote sensing due to the growth of hyperspectral data archives.
+Most of the existing models achieve either spectral or spatial compression and do not jointly consider the spatio-spectral redundancies present in HSIs.
+To address this problem, in this paper, we propose High Fidelity Compression (HiFiC)-based models for spatio-spectral compression of HSIs.
+In detail, we introduce two new models: i) HiFiC using Squeeze and Excitation (SE) blocks (denoted as HiFiC$_{SE}$); and ii) HiFiC with 3D convolutions (denoted as HiFiC$_{3D}$) in the framework of compression of HSIs.
+We analyze the effectiveness of HiFiC$_{SE}$ and HiFiC$_{3D}$ in compressing the spatio-spectral redundancies with channel attention and inter-dependency analysis.
+Experimental results show the efficacy of the proposed models in performing spatio-spectral compression, while reconstructing images at reduced bitrates with higher reconstruction quality.
 The code of the proposed models is publicly available at \url{https://git.tu-berlin.de/rsim/HSI-SSC}.